Grid Legends

-Grid Legends (stylised as GRID Legends) is a 2022 racing video game developed by Codemasters and published by Electronic Arts.
+Grid Legends is a 2022 racing video game developed by Codemasters and published by Electronic Arts.
 It is the fifth instalment in the Grid franchise.
-The game was released for Microsoft Windows, PlayStation 4, PlayStation 5, Xbox One and Xbox Series X/S on February 25, 2022.
-On January 12, 2023, the game was released for Meta Quest 2.
+The game was released for Microsoft Windows, PlayStation 4, PlayStation 5, Xbox One and Xbox Series X/S on February 25, 2022, with versions for the Meta Quest 2 releasing on January 12, 2023, and for iOS and Android devices on December 17, 2024.

 Gameplay

 Grid Legends contains more than 130 tracks to race on, ranging from real-life circuits like Brands Hatch, Indianapolis Motor Speedway, Suzuka International Racing Course and the return of Mount Panorama Circuit, to street circuits in various cities such as San Francisco, Paris, London, and Moscow.
-The game features more than 100 vehicles, including touring cars, semi-trailer truck, open-wheel car, stadium trucks, drift cars, and even electric vehicles, to compete in arena ovals, on street circuits, or off-road tracks.
+The game features more than 100 vehicles, including touring cars, tractor unit truck, open-wheel car, stadium trucks, drift cars, and even electric vehicles, to compete in arena ovals, on street circuits, or off-road tracks.
 For the first time in the series, players have the ability to create their own races, including custom routes, obstacles, vehicle restrictions, and rules.

 Inspired by Netflix's documentary series Formula 1: Drive to Survive, the game includes a story-focused career mode for the first time in the series, entitled "Driven to Glory".
 Codemasters had previously opted to include a plot-focused career mode in F1 2021 with Braking Point.
-In Grid Legends however, the mode is much more narrative-focused, with the story in particular focusing on an unnamed racing driver referred to only as "Driver 22" (named after the driver's race number and the fact that the game supports for up to 22 players).
+In Grid Legends, however, the mode is much more narrative-focused, with the story in particular focusing on an unnamed racing driver referred to only as "Driver 22" (named after the driver's race number and the fact that the game supports for up to 22 players).
 A number of professional actors have been hired to portray different characters in the game, utilizing the same virtual set technology used in the American Space Western television series The Mandalorian to insert the actors into virtual backgrounds.
 The cast includes actor Ncuti Gatwa, who portrays Valentin Manzi, number one driver for Voltz Racing.

-Grid Legends also marks the first physical appearance of Nathan McKane, who has been a staple character throughout the GRID series, portrayed by Callum McGowan and reprising his role of number one driver for Ravenwest Motorsport.
-Other major characters include: Ryan McKane (Ravenwest Motorsport's team owner and Nathan's uncle; he previously appeared in TOCA Race Driver, potrayed by Joseph Millson), Lara Carvalho (Ravenwest number two driver, potrayed by Nicole Castillo-Mavromatis), Marcus Ado (Seneca Racing's team principal, potrayed by Miles Yekinni), Ajeet Singh (Seneca lead engineer, potrayed by Devesh Kishore), Yume Tanaka (Seneca number one driver and Driver 22's teammate, portrayed by Natsumi Kuroda) and Claire Webb (Grid TV's announcer, potrayed by Sara Vickers).
+Grid Legends also marks the first physical appearance of Nathan McKane, who has been a staple character throughout the Grid series, portrayed by Callum McGowan and reprising his role of number one driver for Ravenwest Motorsport.
+Other major characters include: Ryan McKane (Ravenwest Motorsport's owner and Nathan's uncle, portrayed by Joseph Millson; he previously appeared in TOCA Race Driver), Lara Carvalho (Ravenwest number two driver, portrayed by Nicole Castillo-Mavromatis), Marcus Ado (Seneca Racing's principal, portrayed by Miles Yekinni), Ajeet Singh (Seneca lead engineer, portrayed by Devesh Kishore), Yume Tanaka (Seneca number one driver and Driver 22's teammate, portrayed by Natsumi Kuroda) and Claire Webb (Grid TV's announcer, portrayed by Sara Vickers).